Missolonghi: Geography

 The town is located between the Achelous and the Evinos rivers and has a port on the Gulf of Patras.
 It trades in fish, wine, and tobacco.
 The Arakynthos mountains lie to the northeast.
 The town is almost canalized but houses are within the gulf and the swamplands.
 The Missolonghi–Aitoliko Lagoons complex lies to the west.
 In the ancient times, the land was part of the gulf.

 Climate

-Summers are long, hot and humid, with temperatures often surpassing 40 °C and remaining above 25 °C at night.
+Summers are long, hot and humid, with temperatures rarely surpassing 40 °C and sometimes remaining above 25 °C at night.
 Winters are short, mild and humid with frequent rainfalls.

 Transport

 National Transport

-The new Greek National Motorway 5 (Ionia Odos) passes north of Missolonghi.
+The A5 Ionia Odos motorway passes north of Missolonghi.

 The town had a railway station on the Hellenic Railways Organisation line from Krioneri to Agrinio but this has been abandoned since the 1970s.

 The Intercity Buses Of Aitoloakarnania also have service towards Agrinio, Amfilochia, Astakos, Volos, Vonitsa, Thessaloniki, Lamia, Larisa, Livadeia, Mitikas, Patras, Chalkida and the capital Athens.

 The local airport has a hard runway but no scheduled services.
 The closest airport with scheduled services is Aktion National Airport just an hour and half away.